 I knew what he meant.
-If I tried to stay comfortable in the gym, I'd never make progress.
+I'd never make progress if I tried to stay comfortable in the gym.
 If I didn't make myself uncomfortable, that range of motion would never be comfortable.

 You will never be comfortable with public speaking unless you force yourself to get uncomfortable and practice speaking.

 You can stop doing uncomfortable things at work, but you're likely to become uncomfortable when you stop getting raises or get fired.

 You can try to be more comfortable by not going out to meet people, but you're likely to get uncomfortable when you realize you have no friends.

 Comfort is a lie.